mniebling/mniebling.github.io/About/index.md

 I have a lot of hobbies that tend to cycle through the forefront of my attention.
 It's good because I love to be learning new things, but also challenging because I probably won't end up mastering any of them.
 Right now, I'm focused on [stocking the bar](https://www.pinterest.com/michaelniebling/bar-wishlist/) and learning about craft cocktails, partner dancing with my wife (we do Latin, ballroom & tango at [Sway](http://www.swaydancechicago.com/) on the west side), cooking, learning Spanish, DJing and running.

 Here's a picture!
-This is Esther and I practicing our wedding dance:
+This is Esther and me practicing our wedding dance:

 ![Mike and Esther]({{site.img}}/about/self.jpg)